PhilippBehmer/docker_rapid7-collector/README.md

 `docker exec -it collector /bin/bash`

-7. (Container) Start setup in container & accept dialogs and install to /opt/rapid7/collector
+7. (Container) Start setup in container, accept all dialogs and install to /opt/rapid7/collector

 `./InsightSetup-Linux64.sh`